 This leaves the former stewing that he wasn’t able to take his opponent out of the game, and he then has a very heated discussion with the official about the ruling.

-The “Poker Brat” Phil Hellmuth in his element in this clip, being unable to accept his defeat to someone who ranks far below him in terms of reputation.
+The “Poker Brat” Phil Hellmuth in his element in this clip, as he completely loses his cool against Mike Baxter.

 3. Daniel "Jungleman" Cates vs Scott Seiver